 How to Cook Butternut Squash for Your Child

 If you wondered how to steam butternut squash for a baby, we have the answer.
-After cutting, peel the butternut squash and chop into cubes.
+After cutting, peel the butternut squash and chop it into cubes.
 Add the pieces into a vegetable steamer and steam until tender.

 Peel and cut the squash and then boil for about 20 minutes until soft and tender.